nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 	-doIBS 1 -doCounts 1 -doCov 1 -makeMatrix 1 -P 4
 ```

-Now we can use the covariance matrix to perform a principal components analysis using the `eigen` function in R:
+Again, we perform the principal components analysis using the `eigen` function in R:
 ```
 library(tidyverse) #load the tidyverse package for formatting and plotting